Chile - Things to Do in Chile in December

 Fiesta de La Tirana

-Chile's largest religious festival in the the city attracts 200,000+ pilgrims with indigenous Andean and Catholic traditions.
+Chile's largest religious festival in the Atacama Desert attracts 200,000+ pilgrims with indigenous Andean and Catholic traditions.
 Elaborate devil dancer costumes, traditional music, and 24-hour celebrations.
 Free to attend but accommodation within 100km (62 miles) books out months ahead.

 Late December